Link copied to clipboard

 Roll-Out of Paper Charts

-Because the hospital had no recent full backups, they couldn't restore systems quickly.
+Because the hospital had no recent full backups, they could not restore systems quickly.
 The CMAC announced: "We're going back to pen and paper."
 Staff in every department started writing by hand.
 Patients began to queue in the waiting room.
 The pharmacy had to manually check inventory.
 Appointments were cancelled by mid-morning, and elective surgeries postponed.

 By Wednesday, conditions were dire: IV drips still flowed, but vital information did not.
 On Thursday, the administration finally called in external help.
 Clarensec's incident response team arrived late Thursday night.
 By then, the hospital had operated on paper for four days.